DiptarshiC/Warfront/README.md

 Hit the mouse button to fire a missile while in plane or tank.
 Note, try not to hit the building while you are flying the plane.

+In the flight mode, use the numpad.
+'8' and '2' shall increase and decrease the roll of the flight '4' and '6' shall turn the flight left or right

 ## Goals